-The Board has a formal Board Evaluation Policy, under which it carries out an evaluation of its performance each year.
+The Board has a formal Board Evaluation Policy under which it carries out an evaluation of its performance each year.
 This process is overseen by the Chairman.
-It is the Board's general practice that this is externally facilitated every third year.

-During the 2017 financial year, the Board undertook a comprehensive review of its performance and the performance of individual directors.
+During the 2018 financial year, the Board undertook a comprehensive review of its performance and the performance of individual directors.
 This review was facilitated by the Chairman and included feedback from directors and senior management.
 This review concluded that the Board continues to operate effectively in the discharge of its duties and oversight of DuluxGroup.
 The review also concluded that the Board comprises directors with an effective mix of skills and experience whilst acknowledging the importance of addressing Board succession among other matters.

-The Board also reviewed its specific performance against its annual objectives during its meeting in October 2017.
+The Board also reviewed its specific performance against its annual objectives during its meeting in October 2018.